 The Department of Emergency Medicine has offered the Cadaver Anatomy Procedure (C.A.P.)
 Lab at Wright State University since 2006.
 These one-day seminars are designed for emergency medical services personnel who want to learn more about human anatomy and basic and advanced procedures used in EMS.
 Participants receive hands-on experience, have the chance to handle specimens and gain a detailed working knowledge of the human body.
 This is achieved through intense training led by emergency medicine faculty and residents.
-C.A.P.
-Labs are tentatively scheduled for December 2014 on the Wright State University campus.

 The Greater Dayton area is widely known for having a high emergency patient caseload in its 21 regional hospitals.
 Advancing the skills of area EMTs and Paramedics will yield concrete benefits for the community.
 This seminar provides an extraordinary educational opportunity for anyone involved in emergency medical services who wishes to receive physician instruction on anatomy, physiology, and basic and advanced procedures.

 Attendees obtain experience with new and innovative products.
 They receive information on some of the latest technologies in EMS care and have a chance to evaluate the new equipment first-hand in the lab.
 Advanced simulation models provide life-like experiences and allow participants the opportunity to utilize their EMS skills while getting real-time feedback and instruction.
 Participants gain an understanding of human anatomy as it relates to the EMS provider in addition to being more informed on the future of EMS care.

 During the day-long program, participants rotate through multiple teaching stations with small group, hands-on instruction.
 They also have the opportunity to perform or observe many different procedures including, but not limited to, the following: